nucypher/ethindia-2018/README.md

 Hi NuCypherinos,

-## ETHBerlin
+## ETHBoston

- Welcome to ETHBerlin Zwei!
+ Welcome to ETHBoston!

 The NuCypher network facilitates end-to-end encrypted data sharing for distributed apps and protocols.
 Use our tools and network to build privacy into your Dapp and earn your share of a $2500 USD bounty pool.